Carlos Correa Preview, Player Props: Twins vs. Mets

 Mets Pitching Rankings

-- The pitching staff for the Mets has a collective 8.8 K/9, which ranks 15th in MLB.
+- The Mets pitching staff ranks 15th in MLB with a collective 8.8 strikeouts per nine innings.

-- The Mets have a 4.45 team ERA that ranks 18th across all MLB pitching staffs.
+- The Mets have the 18th-ranked team ERA across all league pitching staffs (4.46).

-- In his last time out on Friday, the righty tossed seven innings against the Seattle Mariners, allowing one earned run while surrendering five hits.
+- The left-hander last pitched on Saturday against the Seattle Mariners, when he went four innings, allowing four earned runs while giving up seven hits.

+- In 23 games this season, the 28-year-old has amassed an ERA of 5.40, with 9.7 strikeouts per nine innings.
+Opponents are hitting .292 against him.

 © 2023 Data Skrive.
 All rights reserved.